Do Go On - 126 - Virginia Hall: The Limping Lady

 A good year.

-A lot of our classmates were looking ahead to getting married
+A lot of her classmates were looking ahead to getting married and having children.

 Oh, and if she wanted some sort of immunity,